whitneyxlachelle/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used for authenthication.
+When a user makes a login request the server will check the credentials and if the user is authenticated a token will be returned.
+Users are able to access "protected" parts of the app because of the token.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can create protected/private routes that will only ender with authentication .

 - [ ] Describe how web servers work.

+A web server is connected to the internet and stores the code for different websites to be shared across the world at all times.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Post, Get, Put and Delete can all be mapped to the CRUD acronym.

 ## Project Set Up